-The majority of real estate agents across the nation do not negotiate with potential clients over their commission.
+Most real estate agents across the nation do not negotiate with potential clients over their commission.
 They operate with a set rate that typically runs between 4-6%.
 This can seem like a lot for a single buyer, but after splits between agents and brokers gets greatly diminished.
-There are a number of reasons a real estate agent wants to keep their commission fees high.
+There are several reasons a real estate agent wants to keep their commission fees high.
 However, some of these reasons for keeping it high are intended to help the seller.

 Why Most Realtors Don’t Negotiate Commissions

-A real estate agent is incentivized to keep their fees relatively high so that they can negotiate a higher price for the seller.
+A real estate agent is incentivized to keep their fees relatively high to earn more when they negotiate a higher selling price.
 A lot goes into that claim.
 For one, a listing agent is driven by their own self-interest to make money if their percentage of the cut is higher.

 But more importantly, real estate agents and brokers are a service that you get what you pay for.
 If they have a reputation as being effective at selling homes they have no reason to take a lower offer than what their services are worth.
 But paying more (or at least the going rate) for an effective listing agent brings a lot of services to help sell a home that may not come with a cheaper broker.